-PROVEN Robotics Launches Orionstar Mini, Revolutionizing Customer Service With Advanced AI Capabilities
+PROVEN Robotics launches OrionStar Mini, revolutionizing customer service with advanced AI capabilities

-(MENAFN- Mid-East) The compact and multilingual AI robot solution is designed to enhance customer interactions across multiple industries.

-Dubai, United Arab Emirates: PROVEN Robotics, a leading provider of robotic solutions worldwide, announced the launch of OrionStar Mini, an industry-leading AI service robot expertly designed to create engaging and interactive experiences.
+(MENAFN- OAK Consulting) Dubai, United Arab Emirates – April 24, 2024: PROVEN Robotics, a leading provider of robotic solutions worldwide, announced the launch of OrionStar Mini, an industry-leading AI service robot expertly designed to create engaging and interactive experiences.
 With the introduction of its latest robot, PROVEN Robotics is setting new benchmarks in service excellence and innovation by incorporating advanced AI with cutting-edge design to transform everyday interactions.

 The OrionStar Mini is equipped with excellent interactive capabilities and is the first robot powered by the Qualcomm Snapdragon 845 SOC chip—renowned for its industry-leading performance in Android devices.
 It is ideally suited for events and exhibitions with its compact design and versatile features making it a significant addition to businesses seeking to elevate the smart experience.